Modi declares victory in India election but party faces shock losses and will need coalition - KESQ

 But that same workforce is also chronically underemployed, with youth unemployment spiraling and much of the country’s growing wealth distributed unequally.

-At his rallies, tens of thousands gather in religious devotion to glimpse a man they say they hope never loses his grip on power.
-His face is plastered on buses and billboards across the country, and his voice enters the homes of millions every month via his flagship radio program and increasingly pliant media landscape.

-“Look at the way he has projected his personality,” his unofficial biographer Nilanjan Mukhopadhyay told CNN.
-“Very finely manicured, (someone) who exudes power.
-He is a very performative political leader.
-He is no less than a rock star on the stage.”

-Supporters say he is the best person to cement the country’s rank as a major global player.
+Despite his reduced mandate, supporters say Modi remains the best person to deliver on those economic promises and cement the country’s rank as a major global player.

 “For us middle-class people, (Prime Minister Narendra Modi) is the only one who has done anything, who has shined India’s name abroad,” said Surjeet Singh, a driver in New Delhi.